alipay/agentUniverse/docs/guidebook/en/In-Depth_Guides/Tutorials/Knowledge/DocProcessor.md

 # DocProcessor

-The DocProcessor is responsible for various processing tasks on Document, such as text splitting, keyword extraction, etc. The input and output of DocProcessor are both List[Document], ensuring that multiple DocProcessors can be stacked to form a processing pipeline for the Document.
+The DocProcessor is responsible for various processing tasks on Document, such as text splitting, keyword extraction.
+The input and output of DocProcessor are both List[Document], ensuring that multiple DocProcessors can be stacked to form a processing pipeline for the Document.

 The Document is defined as follows:
 ```python